DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

 - Markers will be hidden in the spreadsheet (hidden rows/columns or white text on white background)
 - The parsing logic will scan all worksheets for markers rather than assuming specific sheet names or positions
+- **Worksheet names are ignored**: All markers are flattened into a single structure regardless of which worksheet they appear on
+  - Data can be organized across multiple worksheets for user convenience without affecting parsing
+  - Worksheet names do not provide semantic context - the marker names themselves contain all necessary information
 - The parser will extract **any** markers it finds, without pre-validating against a known set
   - This allows templates to evolve with new columns, sections, or metadata without requiring parser updates
   - Downstream validation and processing logic will handle unexpected or unknown data sections